An Empty Bliss Beyond This World

 The record is based on a study regarding people with Alzheimer's disease being able to remember music they listened to when they were younger, as well as where they were and how they felt listening to it.
 The album samples pre-World War II ballroom records Kirby bought in Brooklyn in December 2010.
-This theme of Alzheimer's in music would be greatly expanded upon through 2016 to 2019 through Kirby's final series of albums as The Caretaker, Everywhere at the End of Time.
+This theme of Alzheimer's in music would be greatly expanded from 2016 to 2019 through Kirby's final series of albums as The Caretaker, Everywhere at the End of Time.

 An Empty Bliss Beyond This World was the Caretaker's breakthrough album, garnering critical acclaim upon its release and earning several year-end accolades.
 Pitchfork has called it the 75th best album of the first half of the 2010s as well as the 14th best ambient album of all time.